Solving the Challenges of Field Scale Heavy Oil and Oil Sands Simulation

 All cancellations must be received no later than 14 days prior to the course start date.
 Cancellations made after the 14-day window will not be refunded.
 Refunds will not be given due to no show situations.

 Training sessions attached to SPE conferences and workshops follow the cancellation policies stated on the event information page.
 Please check that page for specific cancellation information.

 SPE reserves the right to cancel or re-schedule courses at will.
 Notification of changes will be made as quickly as possible; please keep this in mind when arranging travel, as SPE is not responsible for any fees charged for cancelling or changing travel arrangements.

 We reserve the right to substitute course instructors as necessary.

 Shawket Ghedan is currently a Reservoir Simulation Advisor with CMG.
-He has more than 22 years of both academic and industrial experience in the area of reservoir management and modelling.
-Ghedan is presently engaged in the supervision and modelling various applications of thermal recovery processes for heavy oil reservoirs as well as modelling oil and gas production from conventional and unconventional reservoirs.
+He has more than 22 years of both academic and industrial experience in the area of reservoir management and modeling.
+Ghedan is supervising and modeling various applications of thermal recovery processes for heavy oil reservoirs as well as modeling oil and gas production from conventional and unconventional reservoirs.
 Previously, he held associate professor positions with the Petroleum Institute of Abu Dhabi and University of Baghdad.
 He also held senior reservoir simulation positions with Abu Dhabi National Oil Co. and Abu Dhabi Marine Operating Company.
 Furthermore, he was senior instructor and consultant with NExT-Schlumberger.

 Ghedan is currently interested in the area of SCAL data for heavy oil reservoirs, thermal recovery processes in carbonate naturally fractured reservoirs, as well as chemical flooding.
-He has experience in reservoir characterisation, and modelling for waterflooding, and hydrocarbon gas and CO₂-compositional flooding, applied especially for carbonate reservoirs.
+He has experience in reservoir characterization, and modeling for waterflooding, and hydrocarbon gas and CO₂-compositional flooding, applied especially for carbonate reservoirs.